One of the most commonly asked questions is,

 If you like riding for long hours, you might be familiar with the muscle fatigue that comes after that.
 These socks will save you from muscle soreness and fatigue because it brings about the continuous circulation of blood to your legs.

-Plus, these socks can be worn up to your knees for good circulation.
+Plus, these can be worn up to your knees for good circulation.
 To improve your performance, these socks have a soft cushioning material on the heels, and they’re also lightweight.

 Riding is made more comfortable by the breathability properties that these socks possess.
 They’re made of polyester, a good sweat-wicking material.

-These socks also have an odor-resistant feature, even after using them for long rides they won’t have a funky smell.
+They also have an odor-resistant feature, even after using them for long rides they won’t have a funky smell.

 These 2 cycling gears will give you maximum comfort during bad weather conditions.

-When considering the height of a pair of bike socks, it’s worthwhile to note that there is a rule that has been set by UCI that states; the maximum height should be between the knee and the ankle.
+When considering the height of a pair of socks, it’s worthwhile to note that there is a rule that has been set by UCI that states; the maximum height should be between the knee and the ankle.